 Wow!
 You’ve been a college student for almost a month now.
-That’s crazy.
+Crazy, right?

-Let’s face it, not everything we do in college is on our list of best ideas.
-We know you’re here to have fun AND get an education, but let’s stay safe, Cowboys.
+Let’s face it, not everything we do in college qualifies as one of our best ideas.
+We know you’re here to have fun AND get an education, but let’s stay safe.

 Here’s some resources to keep you safe while on and off campus: